OVERVIEW

 THE WALKING

-Although the route is well waymarked for each of your walks, you will be provided with a guidebook, a summary of daily walks, maps (and GPX tracks if you require to use for your own device).
+Although the route is well-waymarked for each of your walks, you will be provided with a guidebook, a summary of daily walks, maps (and GPX tracks if you require to use them for your own device).
 Mountain weather can change quickly so it is essential that at least one of your trekking party is confident in using a map and compass to navigate (should visibility drop).
 You should always be able to locate your whereabouts on a map.

 LUGGAGE